rkotze/git-mob-vs-code/CONTRIBUTING.md

 - Please add unit tests, **jest** is the testing tool.
 - Make a pull request (PR) to merge into `master` and make sure it passes the continuous integration pipeline.
 - Ensure linting and unit tests all pass before submitting your PR.
 Run command `npm run ci`.
+- Ensure integration tests are all passing `npm run ui-tests`.
 - You're PR will be reviewed as soon as possible.